 Fulfillment of General Education Requirement: Effective Fall 1994, students who have earned an articulated Associate in Arts (A.A.) degree from any University of Hawai'i Community College shall be accepted as having fulfilled the general education core requirements at all other University of Hawai'i campuses.
 While an articulated A.A. degree satisfies general education core requirements, students must also complete all specialized lower-division, major, college and degree/graduation requirements.
 Additional campus-specific requirements, such as competency in a foreign language or writing-intensive courses, may also be required.
-With planning, most if not all of the requirements may be incorporated into the A.A. degree; if not, they are required in addition to the A.A. degree.
+With planning, most if not all of the requirements may be incorporated into the A.A. degree.